djordjepmihajlovic/Machine-Learning-Species-Analysis/README.md

 * data: contains all data, given and generated, used to train and test models.
 * results: found results and visualization methods (via seaborn and matplotlib)

+## Requirements

+To run the code below a python virtual environment with the following packages installed will need to be setup:

+* matplotlib
+* geopandas
+* numpy
+* shapely
+* sklearn
+* seaborn
+* PyTorch
+* geopy
+* pandas

 ## Running code and obtaining results